webb-e/Permafrost-influenced-lake-distribution/Figures/README.md

 `Figure 3`: Geographic extent of landscape settings across the northern permafrost region.
 Requires landscape characteristics input shapefiles; see main page for references.

-`Figure 4`: Lake density/coverage across permafrost zones for unglaciated,  glaciated and Shield landscapes
+`Figure 4`: Lake density/coverage across permafrost zones for unglaciated,  glaciated and Shield landscapes.
+Requires `PF_x_Glaciation.csv`, which is an output of `data_curation/glacial_pf_intersection.py`

 `Figure 6`: Projected changes to the geographic range of northern permafrost lakes.
 Requires a rotated version of `future_PLD.gpkg`, which is an output of `data_curation/future_permafrost_analysis.py`